Turnitin guide ยท Updated 2026-06-01

 Can a low score still be a problem?

-A low score may still contain one significant uncited match.
-Be sure to look at the biggest and most specific highlights.
+Yes.
+A low score can still include one serious uncited match.
+Always review the largest and most specific highlighted passages.

 Does excluding the bibliography change the score?